 “A second session a week later seemed to act like a booster shot, producing measurable differences in implicit bias 60 days later," said Gail Heyman, a professor of psychology in the UC San Diego Division of Social Sciences and a senior co-author on the study.

-Your kids are learning about race right now—make sure they’re learning the right things People of all ages who hold racially biased views typically see individuals of another race as all the same—as “those people”—rather than as specific individuals.
-“It’s possible to reduce this implicit racial bias quickly in young children with a method as simple as teaching them how to distinguish between other-race individuals,” says the author of the study, Miao K. Qian, a PhD student at Ontario Institute for Studies in Education (OISE) at the University of Toronto and an affiliated researcher at Hangzhou Normal University.
+People of all ages who hold racially biased views typically see individuals of another race as all the same—as "those people"—rather than as specific individuals.
+"It’s possible to reduce this implicit racial bias quickly in young children with a method as simple as teaching them how to distinguish between other-race individuals," says the author of the study, Miao K. Qian, a PhD student at Ontario Institute for Studies in Education (OISE) at the University of Toronto and an affiliated researcher at Hangzhou Normal University.
 This work is best started when kids are in their pre-school years, before they become too set in their ways.